-In the experiments, we compare in the tabular Q-function case our new optimistic Q-learning method (OQL) with the well-known state-of-the-art bootstrapped Q-learning method (BQL) [25], classical Q-learning [41], and Q-learning with optimistic initialization [37] in the 50-Chain [25], Taxi (also known as Maze) [7] and Frozen Lake [5] environments.
-For neural-network based Q-functions, we compare our new optimistic deep Q-learning (ODQN) method with bootstrapped deep Q-learning (BDQN) and classical deep Q-learning (DQN) in the Taxi and Acrobot [36] environments.
-The environments are chosen to cover different types of dynamics. have sparse rewards, and include both discrete and continuous states.
+In the experiments, we compare in the tabular Q-function case our new optimistic Q-learning method (OQL) with bootstrapped Q-learning method (BQL) - which is the tabular version of BDON, the well-known state-of-the-art Qlearning (QL) [42], and Q-learning with optimistic initialization (OIQL) [37] in the 50-Chain [25], Taxi (also known as Maze) [7] and Frozen Lake [5] environments.
+For neuralnetwork based Q-functions, we compare our new optimistic deep Q-learning (ODQN) method with bootstrapped deep Qlearning (BDON) and classical deep Q-learning (DON) in the Taxi and Acrobot [36] environments.
+The environments are chosen to cover different types of dynamics, have sparse rewards, and include both discrete and continuous states.
 For Acrobot and Frozen Lake, we used the implementation provided by OpenAI Gym [5].
 First, we will discuss the environments in more detail, then we will provide some details on the initialization of the methods, and finally finish with an analysis of the results.

 The N-Chain environment [25] requires a long sequence of non-rewarding actions to achieve the optimal reward.
-The MDP consists of a chain with N states $\{s_i\}{i=1}^N$, and two actions that move the agent to state s{i+1} or s{i-1} .
-The agent always starts in state s_2 .
-In state s_1 the agent observes a small reward $r(s_1) = 1/1000$, while in the Nth state the agent observes $r(s_N) = 1$.
+The MDP consists of a chain with N states $\{s_i\}{i=1}^N$ , and two actions that move the agent to state $s{i+1}$ or $s{i-1}$ .
+The agent always starts in state $s_2$ .
+In state $s_1$ the agent observes a small reward $r(s_1) = 1/1000$ , while in the Nth state the agent observes $r(s_N) = 1$ .
 The reward function is zero elsewhere.
-The agent needs to explore until reaching state s_N even if state s_1 looks promising.
+The agent needs to explore until reaching state $s_N$ even if state $s_1$ looks promising.

-The Taxi environment, also known as Maze [7], consists of a 8×8 grid-world where a taxi has to collect passengers and take them to the goal position where the only non-null reward is observed.
+The Taxi environment, also known as Maze [7], consists of a $8 \times 8$ grid-world where a taxi has to collect passengers and take them to the goal position where the only non-null reward is observed.
 For 0, 1, 2 and 3 passengers collected, the reward is 0, 1, 3 and 15, respectively.
-The agent must explore to 1) discover that reachin the goal position with less than 3 passengers is not optimal, 2) to find the optimal path.
+The agent must explore to 1) discover that reaching the goal position with less than 3 passengers is not optimal, 2) to find the optimal path.

-The Frozen Lake environment is a 8×8 grid-world, in which the agent has to reach a goal position without falling into some holes.
+The Frozen Lake environment is a $8 \times 8$ grid-world, in which the agent has to reach a goal position without falling into some holes.
 The stochastic perturbation of the agent's movement makes the environment challenging.

 The Acrobot environment was firstly proposed by [36] and consists of two linked robotic arms that hang downward with only one actuated joint between the two arms.
 The agent swings the robotic arms until the end of the second link exceeds a certain height.
 At each step the agent perceives a negative reward of -1.
 The environment requires significant exploration to find a way to swing the robotic arms at defined height.

-a) Initialization of the Q-functions.: In the tabular setting, for optimistically initialized Q-learning (OIQL), we initialize the Q-function to 15 in Taxi and to 1 in N-Chain and Frozen Lake.
-For the other algorithms, we initialize $Q(s,a) \sim \mathcal{N}(\mu = 0, \sigma = 2)$, except Q_E of OQL is initialized to 0.
+a) Initialization of the Q-functions: In the tabular setting, for optimistically initialized Q-learning (OIQL), we initialize the Q-function to 15 in Taxi and to 1 in N-Chain and Frozen Lake.
+For the other algorithms, we initialize $Q(s,a) \sim \mathcal{N}(\mu =$ $0, \sigma = 2)$ , except $Q_E$ of OQL is initialized to 0.
 In the taxi environment, for both ODQN and BDQN, we use a shared convolutional layer with multiple heads as described in [25].
 For the Acrobot, each component of the ensemble corresponds to a one-layer neural network.
-For ODQN, in both the environment, we initialize the output layer corresponding to Q_E to small values of the parameters, in order to obtain initially $Q_E \approx 0$.
+For ODQN, in both the environment, we initialize the output layer corresponding to $Q_E$ to small values of the parameters, in order to obtain initially $Q_E \approx 0$ .